 In this article, we explain the different approaches to AI implementation; from business case analysis to go-live.
 Every AI company has its own approach or methodology that addresses customer questions.
 The consequences of these differences are often difficult to estimate initially, but have a huge impact on the final ROI and even the chance of success of the entire project.
 Finally, we outline how Trendskout differs from other AI companies.

-Let’s start with the biggest challenges facing successful AI applications, the customer and the AI company.
+Let us start with the biggest challenges that successful AI-applications, the customer and the AI company are confronted.

 - AI solutions are only as effective as the quality of the questions asked.
 The customer often realizes that AI can play a crucial role in the optimization of a certain process, but the question is not yet clearly defined.
 For example, AI can indeed have an impact on the top line, but in which functional domain this must be done – sales forecasting, digital conversion, etc. – can only be determined by smart managers and leaders within the customer’s organization in consultation with the AI company and not by the AI itself, of course.

 - Creating the right innovation culture within an organization is a step-by-step process.
 AI not only has an impact on IT-related services in an organization, but also on the way other services work.
 Mapping the various stakeholders and a good communication plan are crucial in this.

 - Stating that data quality is an important condition for the technical success of an AI project is an understatement.
 Just like “data is never perfect”, this is also a cliché.
 At the beginning of each project, any problems with data, inconsistency or incompleteness must be properly identified.
 Subsequently, the impact of any problems on the course of the project must be evaluated together with the collaborating AI company.